Dr. Ralf Greve

 in the group of Prof. Kolumban Hutter.
 In early 2000, I received the

-university lecturing qualification ("Habilitation") with a thesis entitled
+post-doctoral lecturing qualification (habilitation) with a thesis entitled

 "Large-scale glaciation on Earth and on Mars".